SynthstromAudible/DelugeFirmware/docs/community_features.md

   -related gold encoder (`FULL` mode).
 The top LED will become a compression meter.
 Clicking the `REVERB`-related lower gold encoder will cycle through additional params: `RATIO` (displays ratio), `ATTACK` & `RELEASE` (shown in milliseconds) and Sidechain `HPF` (shown in Hz).
 The sidechain HPF is useful to remove some bass from the compressor level detection, which sounds like an increase in bass allowed through the compression.
+There is also a blend control to allow parallel compression.

     - `ATTACK`: 0ms - 63ms